Josephhtoo/EGL315-AY23-24/README.md

 ## Demo Video (Minimum Viable Product)

-Here is a [link][MVP_url] to YouTube for you to see how our project looks like
+Here is a [link][MVP_url] to YouTube for you to see how our project looks like.

 [MVP_url]:https://www.youtube.com/watch?v=gwVx0OAnEbk

 ## Final Product

 ![Capture](Thumbnails/Final_Product.jpg)

-This is an outlook of our how Final Setup
+This is an outlook of our how Final Setup<br>
+Here is a [link](https://youtu.be/4WmhNmc1prY) to YouTube to our presentation of the setup and this [link](https://youtu.be/wx2ngAvR0xs) on our gameplay demonstration.

 ![Capture](Thumbnails/Final_Product2.jpg)